Team building activities with real impact: how to measure their effectiveness

 Quantitative indicators provide an objective basis for comparing before and after the activity.
 Some of the most useful include:

-• Productivity before and after the event: analyze metrics related to efficiency, deadline adherence, or overall team performance.
+- Productivity before and after the event: analyzing metrics related to efficiency, deadline compliance, or overall team performance.

-• Reduction of conflicts or turnover: observe whether internal stability improves or tensions between departments decrease.
+- Reduction of conflicts or turnover: observing whether internal stability improves or tensions between departments decrease.

-• Participation in cross-functional projects: check if collaboration between areas increases or involvement in common initiatives rises after the activity.
+- Participation in cross-functional projects: checking if collaboration between areas increases or involvement in common initiatives rises after the activity.

 These data provide a measurable and verifiable view of change, especially when compared over defined time intervals (for example, at 3 or 6 months).